lbryio/spec/index.md

 2. A payment and proof system for priced content
 3. Trustful publisher identities (fixme: should this even be listed here?)

 The LBRY blockchain is a fork of the [Bitcoin](https://bitcoin.org/bitcoin.pdf) blockchain, with substantial modifications.
-This document will not cover or specify any aspects of LBRY that are identical to Bitcoin, and instead focus on the differences.
+This document will not cover or specify any aspects of LBRY that are identical to Bitcoin, and will instead focus on the differences.

 ### Claims

-A single metadata entry in the blockchain is called a _[[claim]]_.
-It consists four primary pieces of information:
+A single metadata entry in the blockchain is called a `claim`.
+It records an item that was published to the network or a publisher's identity.

-- ID - a unique identifier of this claim
-- Name - a [normalized](#normalization) version of the name being claimed, for purposes of creating human readable and memorable [[URLs]]
-- Amount - how many credits will be set aside, or staked, to back the claim, which has ramifacations covered in [[URLs]]
-- Data - information associated the name (e.g. SD hash, content metadata, etc)
+Every claim has a globally-unique `claimID`, an `amount` (how many credits were set aside to back the claim), and a `value`.
+The value may contain metadata about a piece of content,  a publisher's public key, or other information.
+See the [Metadata](#metadata) for more information about what may be stored in the value.

+Every claim is associated with a `name`, which is a bytestring of 0-255 bytes.
+Every name must be a valid UTF8 string.

 Here is an example claim: